absolutegalaber/ui-spinkit/README.md

 Open index.html in a browser

 ## What remains to be done.
+1. Add some jasmine tests.
-1. Add example to JSFiddle.
+2. Add example to JSFiddle.
-1. Add $uiSpinkitConfigProvider to override defaults.
+3. ~~Add $uiSpinkitConfigProvider to override defaults.~~
-2. Add a funky "RandomSpinner".
+4. Add a funky "RandomSpinner".
-3. Add an "ImageLoaderSpinner".
+5. Add an "ImageLoaderSpinner" like angular-spinkit.